uprm-inso4116-2025-2026-s1/semester-project-uprm_professional_portfolio/docs/patterns/strategy.md

 **What is a strategy pattern?**

 "Strategy Design Pattern is a [behavioral design pattern](https://www.geeksforgeeks.org/system-design/behavioral-design-patterns/) that allows you to define a family of algorithms or behaviors, put each of them in a separate class, and make them interchangeable at runtime."
-(Extracted from Geek for Geeks website)
+(Extracted from GeeksforGeeks website)

 **Why is useful and why we need it for our project?**